Bill Clinton: First term (1993–1997)

 In August, Clinton signed the Omnibus Budget Reconciliation Act of 1993, which passed Congress without a Republican vote.
 It cut taxes for 15 million low-income families, made tax cuts available to 90 percent of small businesses, and raised taxes on the wealthiest 1.2 percent of taxpayers.
 Additionally, it mandated that the budget be balanced over many years through the implementation of spending restraints.

 On September 22, 1993, Clinton made a major speech to Congress regarding a health care reform plan; the program aimed at achieving universal coverage through a national health care plan.
 This was one of the most prominent items on Clinton's legislative agenda and resulted from a task force headed by Hillary Clinton.
 The plan was well received in political circles, but it was eventually doomed by well-organized lobby opposition from conservatives, the American Medical Association, and the health insurance industry.
 However, Clinton biographer John F. Harris said the program failed because of a lack of coordination within the White House.
 Despite the Democratic majority in Congress, the effort to create a national health care system ultimately died when compromise legislation by George J. Mitchell failed to gain a majority of support in August 1994.
 The failure of the bill was the first major legislative defeat of the Clinton administration.

 On November 30, 1993, Clinton signed into law the Brady Bill, which mandated federal background checks on people who purchase firearms in the United States.
 The law also imposed a five-day waiting period on purchases, until the NICS system was implemented in 1998.
 He also expanded the Earned Income Tax Credit, a subsidy for low-income workers.

 In December of the same year, allegations by Arkansas state troopers Larry Patterson and Roger Perry were first reported by David Brock in The American Spectator.
-In the affair later known as "Troopergate", the officers alleged that they had arranged sexual liaisons for Clinton back when he was governor of Arkansas.
+In the affair later known as "Troopergate", the officers alleged that they had arranged sexual liaisons for Clinton when he was Governor of Arkansas.
 The story mentioned a woman named Paula, a reference to Paula Jones.
 Brock later apologized to Clinton, saying the article was politically motivated "bad journalism", and that "the troopers were greedy and had slimy motives".